 4.11.2 The 30 year business plan allows us to plan over the longer term and assess the impact of the deficits on the reserve.
-The HRA forecast reserve balance (including the Major Repairs Reserve) as at 1st April 2023 is £44.5m and will reduce over the coming years as operational costs and investment into current and future housing stock continues to exceed the income generated.
-Planned increases in rental income over future years, allowed under current government guidance, would mean that although the reserve balance will drop to £6m, it will not be fully exhausted.
+The HRA forecast reserve balance (including the Major Repairs Reserve) as at 1st April 2023 is £42.4m and will reduce over the coming years as operational costs and investment into current and future housing stock continues to exceed the income generated.
+Planned increases in rental income over future years, allowed under current government guidance, would mean that although the reserve balance will drop to £7.3m.
+The business plan requires a minimum reserve balance to be £6.9m in line with good practice.